CodeAcademyBerlin/codac-25/README.md

 ### Database Design

-- SQLite with Prisma ORM for development
+- PostgreSQL with Prisma ORM for development
 - Comprehensive schema covering users, courses, documents, and community features
 - Efficient queries with proper indexing and relations